Presented by The Helis Foundation

 On Saturday, June 1, 2019 five new murals were unveiled throughout the Arts District New Orleans as part of Unframed presented by The Helis Foundation, a project of the Arts Council New Orleans.
 Unframed presented by The Helis Foundation is the first multi-mural exhibition of large scale artwork in Downtown New Orleans.

-The inaugural Unframed presented by The Helis Foundation artists are:
+The inaugural Unframed presented by The Helis Foundation exhibit includes:

 - Etam Cru (Poland): 600 O’Keefe St.